braboj/tutorial-git/02-Concepts/14-reusing.md

 - Subtrees require a deeper understanding of git merging strategies
 - Special attention of not mixing project and subtree code in commits
 - A checkout to a different revision will affect all the project files
+- Not recommended when the amount of dependencies is too large.

 See also: [git subtree](../03-Operations/09-Reuse/02-git-subtree.md)